 - plans for any proposed works on areas with asbestos contamination

 - a schedule for monitoring the condition of asbestos-containing materials

 - communication structure and informing people about decisions

 For further information, read our article, “An Asbestos Management Plan – When you Might Need One”.

 Choosing the right asbestos removal company

-The first step in dealing with asbestos involves undertaking an asbestos survey of the area.
+The first step after writing the asbestos management plan in dealing with asbestos involves undertaking an asbestos survey of the area.
 This will identify the exact location of asbestos while also determining the extent of the problem and allow you to analyse your asbestos management plan requirements.
 Only an approved asbestos management company will be qualified to perform such a task.